An estimated 30-50% of people with eczema have a food allergy.

 In essence, a condition of leaky gut snowballs until the patient has more and more food allergies, resulting in chronic inflammation.

 Probiotics work by increasing the secretion of IgA, the immunoglobulin that is prevalent in the intestine.

-Licorice acts to soothe irritated gastrointestinal tissue and to heal area of ulceration or inflammation.
+Licorice acts to soothe irritated gastrointestinal tissue and to heal areas of ulceration or inflammation.

 N-acetyl glucosamine is a sugar-like molecule that forms structures in the body.
-In the intestine it can help to form proper gap junctions (space between cells) and heal the structural component of leaky gut.
+In the intestine, it can help to form proper gap junctions (space between cells) and heal the structural component of the leaky gut.

 Fructooligosaccharides are constituents extracted from fruits and vegetables that act as prebiotics, providing a food source for probiotics to flourish in the intestine.